-Key Issues in Cheshire and Warrington

-The labour market impacts caused by the global pandemic must be mitigated, and action continues to be needed to ensure a recovery that delivers growth and inclusion and meets employer demand including filling hard to fill vacancies, by linking the places with the highest levels of need to the (often adjacent) places with the highest levels of opportunity.

-Partners should build on the plans for an Institute of Technology and ensure that more employees are trained, and coherent curriculum pathways are developed.
-To meet current demand, we need to fill at least 20K vacancies, many at Level 3+; and to meet future employer demand, Cheshire and Warrington needs 71,000 more adults qualified to Level 3+, and 75,000 more qualified to level 4+ by 2027 compared to 2017.
+Key Issues in C Cheshire and Warrington KEY ISSUE 1 The labour market impacts caused by the global pandemic must be mitigated, and action continues to be needed to ensure a recovery that delivers growth and inclusion and meets employer demand including filling hard to fill vacancies, by linking the places with the highest levels of need to the (often adjacent) places with the highest levels of need to the the highest levels of opportunity.
+KEY ISSUE 2 Partners should build on the plans for an Institute of Technology and ensure that more employees are trained, and coherent curriculum pathways are developed.
+To meet current demand, we need to fill at least 20K vacancies, many at Level 3 +; and to meet future employer demand, Cheshire and Warrington needs 71,000 more adults qualified to Level 3+, and 75,000 more qualified to level 4+ by 2027 compared to 2017.
 Many of these roles will require higher technical and digital skills.

-Employers in the subregion are much more likely to have skills shortage vacancies in high skill roles and more likely to experience bottom line business impacts from this.
+KEY ISSUE 3 Employers in C&W are much more likely to have skills shortage vacancies in high skill roles and more likely to experience bottom line business impacts from this.
 A range of action is needed to support employers, including skills support and support to develop flexible employment offers.

-The gap between those young people in receipt of free school meals (FSM) and those not in receipt of FSM for progression to a sustained place in education at Key Stage 4 is too big, as it is for attainment of Level 3 at age 19.
+KEY ISSUE 4 The gap between those young people in receipt of free school meals (FSM) and those not in receipt of FSM for progression to a sustained place in education at Key Stage 4 is too big, as it is for attainment of Level 3 at age 19.
 This failure to maximise the skills of our young people puts unnecessary constraints on economic growth.
 Work is already planned to ensure that the first year of the Careers Hub will focus on schools with the highest numbers of young people eligible for FSM.

-Where young people live in Cheshire and Warrington links to their level of attainment.
+KEY ISSUE 5 Where young people live in Cheshire and Warrington links to their level of attainment.
 Young people tend to do less well in Ellesmere Port, North Warrington and Crewe.

-There are significant gender disparities in learning in ICT, Engineering, Health and Social Care, and Construction across all learning routes.
+KEY ISSUE 6 There are significant gender disparities in learning in ICT, Engineering, Health and Social Care, and Construction across all learning routes.
 This embeds a structural deficiency in the labour market where some occupations only draw on the talents of half of the population.
 Female participation in digital skills is too low at every level and for all ages